Zev Leff: Early life and education

 Zev Leff was born in Bronx, New York, to a Jewish family.
 His parents and grandparents were all American-born.
 He attended public school and an Orthodox Talmud Torah in the afternoons.
 After his family moved to North Miami Beach, Florida, he attended a Conservative Hebrew school run by religious teachers, who convinced him to transfer to a yeshiva.
 He was accepted at the Hebrew Academy of Greater Miami and subsequently attended the Mesivta of Greater Miami.
+He was a Talmid of Rabbi Berel Wein.

 At age 17 he progressed to the Telshe yeshiva in Cleveland, Ohio, where he received his rabbinic ordination and became a close talmid (student) of Rabbi Mordechai Gifter.

 In 1968, he married Rivkah Minkoff of Ellenville, New York.
 The couple settled in Cleveland, where Leff studied in the Telshe kollel for the next six years.
 He also taught in the Yavneh girls' high school and seminary.

 Rabbinic career

 In 1974, Leff was appointed Rav of the Young Israel of Greater Miami, located in North Miami Beach, Florida.
 At the time, the congregation consisted of about 150 families, of whom 90 percent were Sabbath-observant.
 By the time he left nine years later, the congregation numbered 300 families.

 In 1983, Leff and his family decided to make aliyah to Israel, where he became the Rav and mora d'asra (rabbinic communal leader) of Moshav Matityahu, a small settlement now adjacent to Modi'in Illit (Kiryat Sefer).
 At the time, the moshav was home to 11 families.
 Leff characterized the residents of Matityahu as "American chareidi, people who had a tremendous love for Eretz Yisrael.
 We were very pro-Eretz Yisrael and not against the medinah [state], but we also didn't say Hallel on Yom Haatzma'ut".
 As of 2018, the moshav is home to approximately 150 families, of whom 30 to 40 percent are Israeli.
 Leff also serves as dean of the moshav's kollel.
 From 2006 to 2016, he headed the moshav's yeshiva gedola, which was geared to American-born students.

 In addition to his communal duties, Leff teaches in several girls' seminaries in Jerusalem.
 He is a faculty member of Darchei Binah Women's School for Advanced Torah Studies and the Jewish Learning Exchange of London.
 He also teaches at Seminar Yerushalayim, Neve Yerushalayim's Midreshet Tehillah, Michlala Women's College, and Bnot Torah; he formerly taught at the EYAHT College for Jewish Women.
 He teaches "practical rabbinics" for the Ohr Lagolah Institute (based in Ohr Somayach, Jerusalem).
 He delivers a twice-monthly shiur to a group of English-speakers in Netanya.

 Leff has been a featured speaker at the conventions of the Orthodox Union, Agudath Israel of America, Torah Umesorah, and the Association for Jewish Outreach Programs.

 He is a rabbinic consultant for the Refuah Institute and Baruch Rofeh Cholim.